Epidemics on random intersection graphs: Main results and heuristics

 \subsection{Final outcome of an epidemic}

 Recall the definition of the susceptibility set of an individual given in Section~\ref{SIRepidemics}.
-We require also the concept of a \emph{local susceptibility set}, which is defined in exactly the same way as a susceptibility set but for an epidemic on a single clique.
-For $m=0,1,\cdots$, let $S(m)$ denote the size of a typical local susceptibility set of an individual in a clique of size $m+1$, where $S(m)$ does not include the individual itself.
+We require also the concept of a \emph {local susceptibility set}, which is defined in exactly the same way as a susceptibility set but for an epidemic on a single clique.
+For $m=0,1,\ldots,$ let $S(m)$ denote the size of a typical local susceptibility set of an individual amongst the $m$ other individuals in a clique of size $m+1$.

-We may approximate the early growth of a susceptibility set of an individual, $i^*$ say, by a branching process in much the same way as we did for the early stages of an epidemic.
+We may approximate the early growth of a susceptibility set of an individual, $i^*$ say,\vadjust{\goodbreak} by a branching process in much the same way as for the early stages of an epidemic.
 We consider first those individuals, not including $i^*$ itself, who belong to a local susceptibility set of $i^*$.
 These are the offspring of $i^*$ in the branching process.
 We next repeat this process for each individual, $j^*$ say, in the first generation of the branching process to obtain the second generation, and so on.
-This leads to a (backward) branching process
+(When determining the offspring of $j^*$, we need only consider its local susceptibility set in cliques other than that which contains $i^*$; any individual in $j^*$'s local susceptibility set who is in that clique has already been counted as part of $i^*$'s local susceptibility set.)
+In the limit as $n\to\infty$, this leads to a (backward) branching process